The Seventh Seal: Plot

 In a deserted village, Jöns saves a mute servant girl from being raped by Raval, a theologian who ten years earlier had persuaded the knight to join the Crusades and is now a thief.
 Jöns vows to destroy his face if they meet again.
 Jöns kisses the servant girl, who resists his advances.
 He then tells her to repay her debt by becoming his servant.
 She reluctantly agrees.
 The group goes into a town where the actors are performing.
 Skat is enticed away for a tryst by Lisa, wife of the blacksmith Plog.
 The stage show is interrupted by a procession of flagellants led by a preacher who harangues the townspeople.

 At the town's inn, Raval manipulates Plog and other customers into intimidating Jof.
 The bullying is broken up by Jöns, who slashes Raval's face.
-The knight and squire are joined by Jof's family, Jöns, and the mute servant girl.
+The knight and squire are joined by Jof's family, and the mute servant girl.
 Block enjoys a picnic of milk and wild strawberries that Mia has gathered and promises to remember that evening for the rest of his life.

 He then invites Plog and the actors to shelter from the plague in his castle.
 When they encounter Skat and Lisa in the forest, she returns to Plog, while Skat fakes a remorseful suicide.
 As the group moves on, Skat climbs a tree to spend the night, but Death appears beneath and cuts down the tree.

 Meeting the condemned woman being led to execution, Block asks her to summon Satan so he can question him about God.
 The girl claims she has done so, but the knight only sees her terror and gives her herbs to take away her pain as she is placed on the pyre.